aws-samples/aws-iot-connected-printer/connected_printer_cdk/README.md

 # AWS Native Connected Printer - CDK

+In this section we will deploy the supporting AWS resources.

 Get Started:
 1. First, cd into the source directory for our CDK project with: ```cd connected_printer_cdk```